-Among the best supplements we’ve encountered in 2016 is one called Leptigen.
+Among the best supplements we’ve encountered this year is one called Leptigen.
 The product contains some clinically-tested ingredients, which have been shown to boost metabolism and accelerate fat loss; the key components to weight-loss.
 There’s no chatter about negative side effects and customers are seeing great results.

 Also, the company behind Leptigen is so confident in their supplement, they’re offering customers a Special Trial Offer, impressive.

 Previous Physicians Weight Loss Centers Review (Updated August 7, 2013):